jmvanel/rdf-i18n/README.md

 The files for each vocabulary are located in a directory names after the common prefix for this vocabulary.
 A convenient reference for prefixes is http://prefix.cc .
+For example the file for french canadian for vocabulary SIOC will be in:
+    sioc/sioc.fr_CA.ttl

 It is possible to use Google translate as a starting point.
 When doing this, it's better to use the N-triples syntax; the Google translator would spoil the abbreviated URI's in Turtle.